 8. Bluetooth Settings

-Bluetooth settings gets a bit of overhaul with user-friendly features added.
+Bluetooth settings get a bit of overhaul with user-friendly features added.
 Discovering new devices now within the Bluetooth App.
-There is no additional GNOME Bluetooth wizard to get distracted adding to smooth user experience.
+There is no additional GNOME Bluetooth wizard to get distracted adding to the smooth user experience.

 9. Location Settings

-Juno has better control over privacy of your location and lets you know how much level of accuracy level is an app requesting.
+Juno has better control over the privacy of your location and lets you know how many levels of accuracy level is an app requesting.
 You’ll see a dialog asking for permission and showing the accuracy level that an app wants from your computer.
 Clicking on the link in the popup warning takes directly to location settings, where you can control the permissions for the apps.